jamalesam93/Manaa-AMR/README.md

 ## 👥 Contributors

-Developed for antimicrobial resistance awareness in Yemen.
+Developed with ❤️ by Gamalix for antimicrobial resistance awareness in Yemen.

 ---